jdf2e/nutui-biz/src/packages/productfeed/doc.en-US.md

 ### Biserial Columns

-When each line of goods has two columns, the goods data needs to be divided into two columns, which are transferred from 'leftproduct' and 'rightproduct'.
+When each line of goods has two columns, the goods data needs to be divided into two columns, which are transferred from 'leftProduct' and 'rightProduct'.

 :::demo